3 reasons to pay a competitive salary

 - Your people are an asset – not an expense

 Estimated Read Time: 4 minutes

-Wages may be classed as an operating expense, but like any good investment staff salaries can deliver healthy returns.
+Wages may be classed as an operating expense, but like any good investment, strong staff salaries can deliver healthy returns.

 Your business may have a great product or service but the true strength of the firm lies with your people – and top talent deserves to be well remunerated.